KlickyMao/emqx-enterprise-docs-en/backends.rst

 5. Messages are sent to SUB1 and SUB2;

-6. Backend records the read position of SUB1 and SUB2, next message retrieval starts from this position.
+6. Backend records the read position of SUB1 and SUB2, the next message’s retrieval starts from this position.

 Retainment of Client Connection State
 ---------------------------------------